 These straps feature the standard design for most lifting straps, which consists of a straight piece of fabric with a loop at one end for feeding the other end through to create a larger loop for your wrist to go into.
-The remaining length of fabric, once your wrist is in the loop of the strap, can be rolled around the bar to tremendously increase your grip strength.
-To further improve the functionality of these wrist straps they come in at 23 inches in length allowing for ample material for even large wrists or thick bars.
+The remaining length of fabric, once your wrist is in the loop of the strap, can be rolled around the bar to increase your grip strength tremendously.
+To further improve the functionality of these wrist straps, they come in at 23 inches in length, allowing for ample material for even large wrists or thick bars.
 These straps come in 10 colors ranging from a solid black to a variety of camo designs.
-This pair of wrist straps also comes with detailed instructions and a rockin abs guide along with a low-carb diet guide and an FAQ about lifting straps.
+This pair of wrist straps also come with detailed instructions and a rockin abs guide along with a low-carb diet guide and an FAQ about lifting straps.

 2. Nordic Lifting Wrist Wraps and Lifting Straps Bundle – 2 for 1 Deal for Workout and Gym Training

 Next up is a two-in-one combo deal from Nordic lifting.
 This set comes with both wrist wraps as well as lifting straps that are both high-quality and come in a variety of designs.
 The wrist wraps feature a piece of elastic spandex-like fabric that attaches to itself using a piece of velcro.
 For additional support, it also features a piece of high-quality cotton wrapped around the outside of the elastic.
 To further help keep the wrist wraps in place during lifting, there is a thumb hole at one end to help the elastic stay in place even when under heavy weights.
 Wrist wraps are used for exercises such as bench press or overhead press to provide additional support to the wrist and forearms to help prevent injury and make lifting even safer.